HttpAnimation/-EnLang/README.md

 # -EnLang
-A code languge built made so easy that you can talk into a mic to code.
+A scripting lanuge that is made to be easy to write and compiled with out errors.

 ## How it works
 EnLang uses a python3 backend to make sure it works on all unix based systems.